 Candy corn, costumed kids, ghouls, goblins, and scary stories.
 The traditions of the American (commercialized) Halloween are good for a few laughs and scares, but this time of year is a great example of how embracing our own mortality can be a celebration of life.
 Dia de los Muertos (Day of the Dead) is a traditional holiday, originating from Latin America spanning Halloween, All Saints Day and All Souls Day.
 The most well-known celebrations of Dia de los Muertos originate from Mexico where whimsical artistic expressions of skeletons help people remember and commemorate their loved ones.
-It originated with the indigenous cultures of Mexico (Aztec, Olmec, Maya, etc) and was later merged with Catholic themes as those two cultures merged in the past few centuries.
+It originated with the indigenous cultures of Mexico (Aztec, Olmec, Maya, etc) and was later interlaced with Catholic themes as those two cultures merged in the past few centuries.

 With a superficial glance, celebrating and honoring the dead may seem morbid or perverse, especially to those who may see death as a taboo subject, only to be talked about when necessary.
-But Dia de los Muertos helps break the somber tone with a various traditions that I wanted to share with you here.
+But Dia de los Muertos helps break the somber tone with various traditions that I wanted to share with you here.
 This is a great theme to bring up in palliative care as a teaching point or in counseling and working with patients and families in how to embrace mortality as a celebration of life.

 Celebrating the lives of the deceased